 Thomas, B., 2009.
 Friction and Wear Performance of Lifeboat Launch Slipways.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: